Using Web Templates as Components in Microsoft Power Pages

 The first step is to define the Card component in the web template.
 This is where the HTML and Liquid code come together.
 Below is an example of how we might structure the code in our template:

-<fetch top="1"> <entity name="post"> <attribute name="title" /> <attribute name="content" /> <attribute name="publication_date" /> <order attribute="publication_date" descending="true"/> </entity> </fetch>
+<fetch top="1"> <entity name="pwp_post"> <attribute name="pwp_title" /> <attribute name="pwp_content" /> <attribute name="pwp_coverimage" /> <order attribute="createdon" descending="true"/> </entity> </fetch>

-In e the web template is created and the component is defined, you can add this web template to any Power Page.
+When the web template is created and the component is defined, you can add this web template to any Power Page.
 To do this, go to the Power Pages Studio, open the page where you want to add the Card component, and then reference the web template using the {% include 'template_name' %} syntax.
+This will render the Card component you created in the web template and display the article information on the page.

-{% include 'ArticleCardTemplate' %}
+{% include 'CardWithImage' %}

 Why Use Web Templates and Components in Power Pages?

-- b templates are a powerful feature in Microsoft Power Pages that allow you to build dynamic, data-driven websites without extensive coding.
+Templates are a powerful feature in Microsoft Power Pages that allow you to build dynamic, data-driven websites without extensive coding.
 By leveraging Liquid and FetchXML, you can create reusable components, such as the Card component in our example, that pull content directly from Dataverse.
+Using web templates as components in Microsoft Power Pages provides several advantages: